screeley44/stateful-gluster/examples/gluster-statefulset-cloud/README.md

 - Treat GlusterFS as any other Kubernetes like application that can bounce around between nodes, scale up and down and maintain state

+# The Recipe
+1. all-in-one yaml file that includes
+- storageclass definition
+- headless service
+- statefulset definition

+2. scripts to be executed for liveness probe and preStop hook in lifecycle management.